accuknox/help/docs/getting-started/on-prem-deploy.md

 ![](images/on-prem-saas.png)

-For air-gapped On-prem installation, the SaaS deployment images will be provided.
+For Air-Gapped On-prem installation, the SaaS deployment images will be provided.